2022 East Timorese presidential election: Conduct

-Andrew Jacobs, the representative of the European Union in East Timor, said an EU delegation from Brussels would be involved in the process of observation for the 2022 election.
+Andrew Jacobs, the representative of the European Union in Timor-Leste, said an EU delegation from Brussels would be involved in the process of observation for the 2022 election.

 The representative of the United States embassy in Dili, Charge d’Affaires Tom Daley, said the U.S. would send observers to oversee the election process.
 He added that the United States "has supported Timor-Leste in developing democracy since Timor-Leste's independence" and that the U.S. had plans to send observers to ensure the transparency of the election and the freedom of voters to be able "to choose the candidates for the president without intimidation from any party".

 Candidates

 Results

 The second round of the elections was held on 19 April between José Ramos-Horta, a former president, and the incumbent Francisco Guterres.
 In the runoff Ramos-Horta prevailed with 62% of the vote.

 Aftermath

 Nobel laureate and former president José Ramos-Horta won in a landslide victory over incumbent president Francisco Guterres in the second round.
 Speaking to supporters in a rally, Ramos-Horta proclaimed: "I have received this mandate from our people, from the nation in an overwhelming demonstration of our people's commitment to democracy."
 He added he had not spoken to Guterres personally after the win but had received an invitation from Guterres' office to discuss a handover of power following the election.

 United States Department of State congratulated Ramos-Horta on his election as Timor-Leste’s next president and looked forward to strengthen the partnership between the United States and Timor-Leste.
 In a statement, they praised the election, stating; "We commend Timorese authorities, including the Technical Secretariat for Electoral Administration and the National Elections Commission, for administering a free, fair, and transparent election and the hundreds of thousands of Timorese voters who cast their ballots peacefully.
 Timor-Leste’s election serves as an inspiration for democracy in Southeast Asia, the Indo-Pacific region, and the world.
 This achievement represents another milestone in Timor-Leste’s tremendous work to build and strengthen its robust, vibrant democracy over its nearly 20-year history as an independent nation."
-Ramos-Horta's victory was also congratulated by the President of Portugal Marcelo Rebelo de Sousa giving "the warmest congratulations on the election as president of the Republic of Timor-Leste".
+Ramos-Horta's victory also prompted the President of Portugal Marcelo Rebelo de Sousa to give him "the warmest congratulations on the election as president of the Republic of Timor-Leste".

+Following the election, CNRT changed its strategy on whether it required Ramos-Horta to dissolve parliament and call early elections.
+Gusmão decided, partly to counter the international community's perception that Timor-Leste was politically unstable, and partly because of the limited time available before the next scheduled parliamentary elections, not to enforce CNRT's earlier insistence on such a course of action.
+The change in strategy was announced to reporters by the CNRT secretary general, Francisco Kalbuadi Lay, at a party meeting held in June 2022.